Pink Eye

 What Is Pink Eye (Conjunctivitis)?

-Types of Pink Eye
+The Types of Pink Eye

-Pink Eye Treatments
+The Symptoms of Pink Eye

+Patients will find various types of conjunctivitis treatments at Dean McGee Eye Institute.
+Treatment options for pink eye are dependent on the type.
+Viral conjunctivitis has no specific and effective treatments; you must simply allow your body to fight off the virus on its own.
 With bacterial conjunctivitis, your ophthalmologist will often prescribe an antibiotic eye drop solution to help clear it up.
-Allergic conjunctivitis can be treated similarly, but with eye drops that are made to help with itching and puffiness.
+Allergic conjunctivitis can be treated similarly but with eye drops to help with itching and puffiness.
+Whatever type of conjunctivitis you have, we can treat it for you.

 Pink Eye Treatment at Dean McGee Eye Institute